-Pushing this button starts spindle rotation.
+Push this button to start the spindle rotation.
 Before pushing the button, ensure the speed select is in the appropriate position for the piece you are working on.
-After pushing the start button the lathe will accelerate in 4 seconds up to the selected speed.
-If the deceleration selector switch set to LONG, the lathe will take 6 seconds to accelerate up to speed.
+After pushing the start button the lathe will accelerate in 4 seconds up to the speed you select.
+If you have the deceleration selector switch set to LONG, the lathe will take 6 seconds to accelerate up to speed.

-TIP: It is always a good idea to set the speed to ZERO, and gradually increase speed to the desired level every time you put on a new piece.
+TIP: It is always a good idea to set the speed to ZERO, and then gradually increase speed to the desired level every time you put on a new piece.